DzRepo/SprinklrClientSamples/README.md

 The SprinklrClient library located here is a bit newer than the one in the main library.
 The main change being Asset APIs have been tested and fixed.

+The single "[SprinklrClientTest](https://github.com/DzRepo/SprinklrClientTest)" repo / app was getting to cumbersome, so this will replace it once all commands have been converted into individual programs.

 External Libraries in use:
 - [EasySettings](https://libraries.io/pypi/EasySettings) (for the Conf file)
 - [SprinklrClient](https://libraries.io/pypi/SprinklrClient) (NOTE: The newer version is currently in this repo than via pip)